ethicalAndroid/Snake-Eyed-Heroes/Character-Creation.md

 A Talent is a custom Challenge that the character can use.
 Challenges using Talents always have a Difficulty rating of 3.
 Choose what the challenge is, and the Outcome.
-The Danger level is set in the moment, depending on circumstance.
+The Danger level depends on circumstance, just like normal challenges.

 You cannot roll to **Kill** or to **Survive** using a Talent.